Business process management: Monitoring

+Business Activity Monitoring (BAM)

 The degree of monitoring depends on what information the business wants to evaluate and analyze and how the business wants it monitored, in real-time, near real-time or ad hoc.
 Here, business activity monitoring (BAM) extends and expands the monitoring tools generally provided by BPMS.

+Process mining

 Process mining is a collection of methods and tools related to process monitoring.
 The aim of process mining is to analyze event logs extracted through process monitoring and to compare them with an a priori process model.
 Process mining allows process analysts to detect discrepancies between the actual process execution and the a priori model as well as to analyze bottlenecks.

+Predictive Business Process Monitoring

 Predictive Business Process Monitoring concerns the application of data mining, machine learning, and other forecasting techniques to predict what is going to happen with running instances of a business process, allowing to make forecasts of future cycle time, compliance issues, etc. Techniques for predictive business process monitoring include Support Vector Machines, Deep Learning approaches, and Random Forest.